 Eric Poitevin has chosen the Jussieu Orangerie (Petit Trianon) to unveil two new photographic series, both on the theme of nature.
 One attempts to capture that which holds particular symbolism at Versailles: the sun; the other is a delicate visual study of the angelica plant and its splayed bipinnate leaves.

-Eric Poitevin is represented by the Albert Baronian gallery (Brussels).
+Eric Poitevin is represented by the Baronian Xippas gallery (Brussels).